Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 [Reference](https://www.tutorialsandyou.com/bash-shell-scripting/sed-command-to-print-palindrome-53.html)

 #### Q83.
-Which command will allow you to see the documentation of any other Bash command ?
+Which command will allow you to see the documentation of any other Bash command?

 - [x] Man {command}
 - [ ] help {command}
 - [ ] doc {command}
 - [ ] {command} -help

 #### Q84.
-What is the difference between these two conditional expressions ?
+What is the difference between these two conditional expressions?

 [[$A==$B]]
 [[$A -eq $B]]